-Priceline.com Inc. (PCLN), the biggest U.S. online travel agency by market value, fell after forecasting second-quarter earnings that trailed analysts’ estimates.
+Priceline.com Inc. (PCLN:US), the biggest U.S. online travel agency by market value, fell after forecasting second-quarter earnings that trailed analysts’ estimates.

 Profit, excluding some items, will be $7.20 to $7.40 a share in the second quarter, the Norwalk, Connecticut-based company said yesterday in a statement.
 That missed the average $7.43 estimate compiled by Bloomberg.